Last updated 11 March 2022

 - Help with household tasks, such as cleaning, cooking and eating meals or shopping.

 - Support with organising physical, leisure or social activities.
 These services are called 'day care services' or 'day care opportunities'.
-They involve meals, refreshments, help with health issues or just an opportunity to meet and speak to others.
+They can involve the serving of meals or refreshments, help with health issues, or just provide an opportunity to meet and chat with other people.